Dr. Catherine Yi-yu Cho Woo (1935 — 2021)

 The Honorable Dr. Catherine Yi-yu Cho Woo

-is an accomplished poet, composer, painter, teacher, and writer.
-She is the first Asian American woman to serve on the National Council on the Arts, and has been honored by the National Endowment for the Arts with an appointment as an Ambassador for the Arts.
+was an accomplished poet, composer, painter, teacher, and writer.
+She was the first Asian American woman to serve on the National Council on the Arts, and was honored by the National Endowment for the Arts with an appointment as an Ambassador for the Arts.

 Dr. Woo's paintings have been shown in galleries and museums throughout Asia and the United States, including the United Nations, the Sackler Museum at Harvard University, and the National Gallery in Taipei, Taiwan.

 Cathy Yi-yu Cho in 1955 as a young architecture student at the Univ. of Illinois Urbana-Champaign

 Cathy Yi-yu Cho in September 1953 on the S.S.
 President Cleveland as she passed under the Golden Gate Bridge for the first time